Jokbal: History

-Jokbal is presumed to have originated from braised pork, a local food of Hwanghae-do, where pigs' legs are boiled.
-The current jokbal is a food that started in Jangchung-dong in the 1960s, and is known to have been developed by grandmothers from Pyeongan-do and Hwanghae-do for a living.
-In the 1960s and 1970s, it began to be widely known through visitors to Jangchung Gymnasium, where professional wrestling games were frequently held.
+Jokbal is presumed to have originated from braised pork, a local food of Hwanghae Province, where pigs' legs are boiled.
+The current jokbal is a food that started in Jangchung-dong in the 1960s and is known to have been developed by grandmothers from Pyongan Province and Hwanghae Province for a living.
+In the 1960s and 1970s, it became widely known through visitors to Jangchung Gymnasium, where professional wrestling games were frequently held.

-Preparation

-The hair is removed from the trotters and they are thoroughly washed.
-Scallions, garlic, ginger, cheongju (rice wine) and water are brought to a boil.
-The trotters are added, brought back to a boil and then simmered until tender.
-After this, additional measures of water, sugar and soy sauce are poured into the pot, and the contents are slowly stirred.
-Once the trotters are fully cooked, they are de-boned and cut into thick slices.
-They are then served with a fermented shrimp sauce called saeujeot, cloves of raw peeled garlic, and spicy peppers.